For King & Country (band)

-For King & Country, stylised as for KING & COUNTRY and formerly known as Joel & Luke as well as Austoville, is a Christian pop duo composed of Australian brothers Joel (born 5 June 1984) and Luke Smallbone (born 22 October 1986).
-The brothers were born in Australia and immigrated to the United States as children, settling in the Nashville area.
+For King & Country, stylised as for KING & COUNTRY (2007–2021) and FOR KING + COUNTRY (2022–present) and formerly known as Joel & Luke as well as Austoville, is a Christian pop duo composed of brothers Joel (born 5 June 1984) and Luke Smallbone (born 22 October 1986).
+The brothers were born in Australia and emigrated to the United States as children, settling in the Nashville area.

-After releasing a short EP as Joel and Luke, in 2012 they released their debut record Crave.
+After releasing a short EP as Joel and Luke, they released their debut record Crave in 2012.
 The band was declared by Billboard as one of the "New Artists to Watch" for 2012.
 American Songwriter described them as "Australia's answer to Coldplay".
 In 2014, they released their second studio album, Run Wild.
 Live Free.
 Love Strong., which won a Grammy award.

-In 2018, they released Burn the Ships, which achieved gold status.
-The album featured four singles, including "God Only Knows", which achieved platinum status, and "Joy" and "Burn the Ships", which reached gold status.
+In 2018, they released Burn the Ships, which achieved RIAA gold status.
+The album featured three singles, including "God Only Knows", which achieved platinum status, and "Joy" and "Burn the Ships", which reached gold status.
 In 2020, they released a full-length Christmas album, A Drummer Boy Christmas.
 In 2022, they released their fifth studio album, What Are We Waiting For?

-The band has collaborated with many artists on their work, including Dolly Parton, Timbaland, Tori Kelly, Lecrae, Needtobreathe, and others.
+The band has demonstrated considerable mainstream media appeal, with over 2 billion streams of their music as of 2024, and appearances at secular concert events like at CMA Country Christmas and the Houston Rodeo.
+They have collaborated with other artists on their work, including Dolly Parton, Timbaland, Tori Kelly, Lecrae, CeCe Winans and NEEDTOBREATHE.

+In addition to their music, the band has been at the center of several films, including Priceless and Unsung Hero, which share titles and themes with two of their singles, as well as the musical film Journey to Bethlehem.
+A film they produced called Drummer Boy is planned for release in 2026.

 History

-Early music career
+Early music career (2007–2008)

 The brothers supplied background vocals and other supporting roles for their sister and family members, Rebecca St. James, and various bands in concerts across America.
 Shortly after Luke graduated from high school, the brothers decided to explore the possibility of forming a band, and in 2007, they began performing as their band.
 They began their career as "Joel & Luke", which they later changed to "Austoville", before settling on their current name.

 In 2008, "Joel & Luke" released a six-song EP titled A Tale of Two Towns.
 Three of those songs ("Missing", "Sane", and "Love's to Blame") appeared on Crave with slightly different melodies and lyrics.
-The other three songs were "Broken Lullabies", "Believe Me Now", and "Something's Gotta Give".
+The other three songs were "Broken Lullabies", "Believe Me Now", "She Believes in Me" and "Something's Gotta Give".
 Love's to Blame was co-written by St. James.
+"She Believes In Me" originally released in 2008 was re-recorded, re-produced, and re-mixed for the band's 2024 album "Unsung Hero (The Inspired By Soundtrack)".